sprintwindy/BackupManager/README.md

 'artisan_command_on_button_click' => 'backup:run --disable-notifications',
 ```

-**3)** if you didn't do anymore configs you can now safely remove the `config/backup.php` file and no need to re-publish the spatie config, **jump to step 5**.
+**3)** If you didn't do anymore configs you can now safely remove the `config/backup.php` file and there is no need to re-publish the spatie config, **jump to step 5**.

-**4)** if you are customizing other options in `config/backup.php` file make sure that your changes are compatible with the new config (it should be), otherwise save your config file in some other place, force publish the v8 spatie configuration file with `php artisan vendor:publish --force --provider="Spatie\Backup\BackupServiceProvider" --tag="backup-config"` and then re-configure your stuff.
+**4)** If you are customizing other options in `config/backup.php` file make sure that your changes are compatible with the new config (it should be), otherwise save your config file in some other place, force publish the v8 spatie configuration file with `php artisan vendor:publish --force --provider="Spatie\Backup\BackupServiceProvider" --tag="backup-config"` and then re-configure what you need.

-**5)** Clear the caches `php artisan optimize:clear` and/or `php artisan config:clear`.
+**5)** You may need to clear the cache with `php artisan optimize:clear` and/or `php artisan config:clear`.

 **6)** Manually run from console the `backup:run` command to make sure it's working, use `backup:run --disable-notifications` if you are not using notifications.